Daegaya-eup

-Daegaya is a town, or eup in Goryeong County, North Gyeongsang Province, South Korea.
+Daegaya-eup is a town, or eup in Goryeong County, North Gyeongsang Province, South Korea.
 The township Goryeong-myeon was upgraded to the town Goryeong-eup in 1979, and it was renamed Daegaya-eup in 2015.
 Goryeong County Office is located in Jisan-ri, and Daegaya Town Office is in Kwaebin-ri which is crowded with people.

 Communities

 Daegaya-eup is divided into 13 villages (ri).